-All relevant records, whether formal or informal, should be retained for a minimum of three years.
-Receipt books, bank records, receipts registers, source documents and working papers supporting the completion of the return must be kept for this period.
+For the purposes of disclosure as described in Part XX Electoral Act, relevant records, whether formal or informal, should be retained for a minimum of three years.
+Receipt books, bank records, receipts registers, source documents and working papers supporting the completion of the return should be kept for this period.